syncfusion-content/fileformat-docs/File-Formats/PDF/Converting-HTML-to-PDF.md

 		3. Syncfusion.HtmlConverter.Portable.dll
 		4. QtBinaries

-* The QtBinaries folder is available in the Webkit HTML converter installed location.
+* The QtBinaries folder is available in the WebKit HTML converter installed location.
 The physical path of this folder should be set to the WebKitPath property of WebkitConverterSettings.

 	<b>NuGet</b>
 		 <a href="https://www.nuget.org/packages/Syncfusion.HtmlToPdfConverter.QtWebKit.Net.Core/">Syncfusion.HtmlToPdfConverter.QtWebKit.Net.Core</a>

-* The <b>QtBinariesLinux</b> folder is available in the HtmltoPdfConverter NuGet package installed location.
+* The <b>QtBinariesLinux</b> folder is available in the HTML to PDF Converter NuGet package installed location.
 The physical path of this folder should be set to the <i>WebKitPath</i> property of WebKitConverterSettings.
 This is mandatory to set the WebKitPath property with QtBinariesLinux folder, otherwise the converter will throw <b>WebKit assemblies are missing</b> exception.

 * To convert HTML to PDF in Linux using the WebKit rendering engine, the following packages should be installed in the Linux machine where the conversion takes place.
 	1. $ sudo apt-get update